-Azalaya J. ("Azalaya") was born to Samantha Y. ("Mother") and Nathaniel J. ("Father") in March 2017.
-Azalaya and her half-brother, Kaniel (collectively "the
+Kaniel Y. ("Kaniel") was born to Samantha Y. ("Mother") and Brian W. ("Father") in August 2010.
+Kaniel and his half-sister, Azalaya2 (collectively "the Children"), were removed from Mother's care and adjudicated as dependent and neglected on April 23, 2019, as result of substance abuse and criminal issues.
+The Tennessee Department of

-&lt;sup>1 This court has a policy of protecting the identity of children in parental rights termination cases by initializing the last name of the parties.
+1 This court has a policy of protecting the identity of children in parental rights termination cases by initializing the last name of the parties.

-&lt;sup>2 Mother's rights to Kaniel were also terminated in the same proceeding.
+2 Mother's rights to Azalaya were also terminated in the same proceeding.
 However, the children were assigned different case numbers and are the subject of different appeals.

-Children"), were removed from Mother's care and adjudicated as dependent and neglected on April 23, 2019, as result of substance abuse and criminal issues.
-The Tennessee Department of Children's Services ("DCS") placed the Children with relatives.
+Children's Services ("DCS") placed the Children with relatives.
 The Children were moved from relative to relative until custody was ultimately transferred to David and Terri C., their maternal great aunt and uncle (collectively "Petitioners"), on September 17, 2019.
 They have remained there since that time.

 Mother was provided with therapeutic visitation.
-These visits were suspended due to Mother's behavior, e.g., Mother pulled her pants down to show the Children her new tattoo and frequently accepted video calls during visitation.
-Kaniel also advised that he would kill himself if he was forced to continue visitation with Mother.
-Father's visitation with Azalaya was also suspended, pending his completion of a hair follicle test.
+These visits were ultimately terminated due to Mother's behavior, e.g., Mother pulled her pants down to show the Children her new tattoo and frequently accepted video calls from third parties during her therapeutic visitation time.
+Kaniel also advised the therapist that he would kill himself if he was forced to continue visitation with Mother.

 Mother later petitioned for the return of custody in July 2020.
 The case was continued multiple times without any changes to the custody order.
-Petitioners filed the instant action on March 31, 2021, in which they sought to terminate Mother and Father's parental rights and to adopt Azalaya based upon the following statutory grounds of termination: (1) the persistence of conditions which led to removal pursuant to Tennessee Code Annotated section 36-1-113(g)(3)(A) and (2) the grounds of failure to visit, failure to support, failure to manifest an ability and willingness to assume custody, and a finding that placement with either parent would pose a risk of substantial harm to Azalaya pursuant to Sections 36-1-113(g)(9)(A)(i), (ii), (iii), and (iv).
+Petitioners filed the instant action on March 31, 2021, in which they sought to terminate Mother's3 parental rights and to adopt Kaniel based upon: (1) the persistence of conditions which led to removal pursuant to Tennessee Code Annotated section 36-1-113(g)(3)(A) and (2) the grounds of failure to visit, failure to support, failure to manifest an ability and willingness to assume custody, and a finding that placement with Mother would pose a risk of substantial harm to Kaniel pursuant to Sections 36-1-113(g)(9)(A)(i)-(iv).4

 The action proceeded to a hearing over the course of several days in June 2022.
-Evidence presented at the hearing established that Mother did not have a suitable residence available for the Children, that she failed to resolve her criminal issues, that her behavior during visitation was inappropriate, and that the Children showed signs of regression following visitation.
-Father had also not seen Azalaya since his visitation was suspended.
+Evidence presented at the hearing established that Mother did not have a suitable residence or income available for the Children, that she failed to resolve her criminal issues, that her behavior during visitation was inappropriate, and that the Children showed signs of regression following visitation.

 Kaniel, who was 11 years old at the time of the hearing, testified that he never lived in one place for long while with Mother, that he observed Mother's sexual activities, and that he was aware of her drug use and asked to lie about it.
-He once observed Mother and Father using drugs.
 He testified that his youngest sibling died as a result of suffocation when Mother rolled over onto the baby in her sleep.
 He was asked to lie about this event.
-He further professed that he was responsible for making his own meals and getting himself ready for school while attending kindergarten.
+He was responsible for making his own meals and getting himself ready for school while attending kindergarten.
 Mother hit him at times and punched him on one occasion.
-He advised that he did not want to live with Mother and would rather
+He advised that he did not want to live with Mother and would rather live with "anyone else" but her.
+He referred to Mother by her first name.
+He